MLeidel/I-EDIT/readme.md

 ![I-Edit](images/designPage.png "Design Page")

 # Installation

 ---

-**NOTE: iedit.zip is still being updated frequently**

----

 Your server:

 on your server:
-  * create a home directory for I-Edit
-  * unzip i-edit.zip into that directory
+  * unzip iedit onto a server directory
-    some other folders will be created
+    some additional folders will be created
   * make sure permissions are set correctly
     for all the new files

-from your browser:
-  * .../*home*/iedit.html
-    will launch the full page editor
-  * .../*home*/iedit2.html
-    will launch the split page editor

 e n d  12/18/2019